 Best Ice Fishing Line for Jigging Rods

 I am using 20lb test for my jigging rod, and I have found that this strength is optimal for jigging for pike through the ice.
-It both handles really well, gives you a lot of line feel, and, for its mere 20lb test, the Suffix is extremely robust and abrasion-resistant, which is another great plus, as you’ll be able to use it for at least 2 ice seasons!
+It both handles really well, gives you a lot of line feel, and, for its mere 20lb test, the Sufix is extremely robust and abrasion-resistant, which is another great plus, as you’ll be able to use it for at least 2 ice seasons!

-Pro Tip: As the Suffix braid resists ice building quite effectively, you can fish this line outside of your shanty or ice house even in really cold conditions.
+Pro Tip: As the Sufix braid resists ice building quite effectively, you can fish this line outside of your shanty or ice house even in really cold conditions.
 It’s a really great all-round ice line!

 A somewhat smaller diameter than for tip-ups is totally fine, as you have much more control over the fish, thanks to the rod and reel you are using.
 The rod will also be able to buffer the fish’s violent head shakes and runoffs, which is why a 20lb test is sufficient.

 I really like to keep it as light and sensitive as possible when jigging, as you will just detect so many more bites, or potential bites, using a more sensitive tackle.
-Check out the 20lb Suffix Ice Braid’s price and awesome reviews on Amazon by clicking here.
+Check out the 20lb Sufix Ice Braid’s price and awesome reviews on Amazon by clicking here.

 How to Handle Line on Tip-Ups

 Handling lines on tip-ups can be quite the task in cold weather conditions and as you have to retrieve your line using your hands, your fingers will get cold and wet fairly quickly.